LiberTEM/sparseconverter/README.md

 ## Still TODO

 * PyTorch arrays
-* SciPy sparse arrays as opposed to SciPy sparse matrices.
 * More detailed cost metric based on more real-world use cases and parameters.

 ## Changelog